Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Powdery mildew is caused by fungus that lives in the soil.
 Although it looks the same throughout your yard, powdery mildew is caused by many different types of fungus, each specific to a particular plant.
-Fortunately, it cannot spread to different kinds of plants.
+Fortunately, different species of fungus cannot spread to different kinds of plants.
 For instance, the powdery mildew infecting your lilacs cannot infect your zucchini.
 They are caused by two different fungi.

 Fungi grow best in humid weather and shady locations.
 It infects your plants but doesn't kill them.
 It is unattractive in flowers and shrubbery.
-It is especially a problem in the vegetable garden because once infected, leaves no longer photosynthesize (make food for the plant) so any fruit will be malformed and less flavorful.
+It is especially a problem in the vegetable garden because once infected, the leaves no longer photosynthesize (make food for the plant) so any fruit that is produced will be malformed and less flavorful.

 Avoid watering from overhead with sprinklers or handheld hoses.
-The force of the falling water will cause soil to splash onto your plants possibly infecting them if fungi is present in the soil.
+The force of the falling water will cause soil to splash onto your plants possibly infecting them if the fungi is present in the soil.
 Always water at the roots with a long handled watering wand or use drip irrigation.

-It is important that you thoroughly clean up our garden in the fall.
+Thoroughly clean up your garden in the fall.
 Fungi will over-winter in any garden debris that is left on the ground, emerging in the spring to infect your plants again.
 Remove all plant debris from your garden in the fall.

 You can purchase sprays at your local nursery to prevent powdery mildew.
 They contain sulfur or potassium bicarbonate which will prevent fungi from growing on your plants.